 However, an employer should not assume that they can just require someone to work every single day because they work only a few hours each day.
 An employer must consider a safe and healthy work environment and what too many workdays would do to an employee.

-As a full time worker, you are fully entitled to receive one day off in a seven-day workweek.
-If your employer denies your right for a rest day, you may have cause to bring forth legal action because of an employee rights violation.
+As a full-time worker, you are fully entitled to receive one day off in a seven-day workweek.
+If your employer denies your right to a rest day, you may have cause to bring forth legal action because of an employee rights violation.

 At Aegis Law Firm, we firmly believe that all workers deserve a rest day.
-If you don’t receive one per the laws and regulations, our Irvine employment lawyers will be there to safeguard your rights.
+If you don’t receive one per the laws and regulations, our Irvine employment lawyers are intimately familiar with wage and hour laws will be there to safeguard your rights.
 Trust in us to help you through the process and protect you from employers who try to take advantage of your rights.